x-saim/x-saim/README.md

 - 👋 Hi, I’m @x-saim
 - 👀 I’m interested in learning programming, creating new projects, and contributing to open source projects.
-- 🌱 I’m currently learning Javascript, HTML, CSS, and Python
+- 🌱 I’m currently learning Javascript, Ruby, HTML, CSS, and Python.

 <!---
 x-saim/x-saim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.